ubco-mds-2021-labs/dashboard1-group-f/docs/team_contract.md

 | Project Management |      20%      |      25%      |      35%      |      20%      |
 | Research           |      15%      |      20%      |      20%      |      45%      |

-Brief notes/explanations (optional): Troubleshooting was negligable for this milestone, so we have taken the liberty of replacing this category with project "Reserch" instead.
-This better captures the work we did selecting, uploading and updating the 550 project as well as doing the background research work necessary to understand the domain.
+Brief notes/explanations (optional): Troubleshooting was negligable for this milestone, so we have taken the liberty of replacing this category with project "Research" instead.
+This better captures the work we did selecting, uploading and updating the 550 project as well as doing the background research necessary to understand the domain.

 ### Milestone 2